OValery16/TransferCL/README.md

 ## 4. How to use it

-* In the folde ```prebuild library```, you can find a java wrapper for the native methods defined in TranferCL
+* In the folder ```prebuild library```, you can find a java wrapper for the native methods defined in TranferCL.
 * In the file ```TransferCLlib.java``` , you can find three methods that have been already defined:
     * ```prepareFiles(String path, String fileNameStoreData,String fileNameStoreLabel, String fileNameStoreNormalization, String manifestPath, int nbImage, int imagesChannelNb)```
-        * This method builds the training data set
+        * This method builds the training data set.
         * Originally the training data set is stored on the microSD card as a set of jpeg images and a manifest file as defined on [DeepCL website in the section 'jpegs'](https://github.com/hughperkins/DeepCL/blob/master/doc/Loaders.md)
-            * In future versions of this tutorial, there will be some concrete examples.
+            * In future versions of this tutorial there will be some concrete examples.
-        * The images are processed by TransferCL and stored on the mobile device as a unique binary file
+        * The images are processed by TransferCL and stored on the mobile device as a unique binary file.
-        * I also create the folder architecture on your mobile device to store pre-build OpenCL kernel.
+        * Also create the folder architecture on your mobile device to store pre-build OpenCL kernel.
-            * If these folders are not created, the application will crash
+            * If these folders are not created, the application will crash.
         * This method has to be the first to run.
     * ```training(String path, String cmdTrain);```
         * This method trains the new deep neural network.